 was sneakily inserted before it.

-It is more likely that the overdub for 'Wild
+It is also possible that the overdub for 'Wild

 In The Country' was done at the same time as